-Stephanie is a partner in the firm’s Business Litigation practice group.
-Her focus is on class actions and complex civil disputes.
-Stephanie's experience involves a broad range of civil litigation matters in state and federal courts including contract, product liability, tort, employment, and business tort disputes.
+While her focus is on complex litigation and class action lawsuits, she has also been involved in a broad range of civil litigation matters in state and federal courts including contract, product liability, tort, employment, environmental, and business tort disputes.
 She has significant experience working on all aspects of civil litigation in state and federal courts.

 The following is a sample of Stephanie’s experience:

 - Defend companies specializing in responding to release of information requests in class actions regarding the companies’ charges for providing responsive documents.